strets123/jekyll-now/_posts/2016-7-4-jenkins-quickstart.md

 ---
 layout: post
-title: Jenkins Quickstart with AWS and Packer
+title: Jenkins Quickstart with Bitbucket, AWS and Packer
 ---

 The Jenkins continuous integration system is a fully featured, difficult to use intimidating behemoth.
 That said it is also widely adopted, lightweight to run and free apart from the hosting costs.